zylan29/dpdk-expr/markdown/1-hello-dpdk.md

     sudo sh -c "/bin/echo 1 > /sys/devices/system/node/node0/hugepages/hugepages-1048576kB/nr_hugepages"

 The `sudo` has to cover whole redirection in order it can be completely executed under root.

+The hugepage sizes that a CPU supports can be determined from the CPU flags on Intel architecture.
+If pse exists, 2M hugepages are supported; if pdpe1gb exists, 1G hugepages are supported.
+For 64-bit applications, it is recommended to use 1 GB hugepages if the platform supports them.
+We can automatically mount hugepages when OS booted.
+1. Edit file `/etc/default/grub`, and append `"default_hugepagesz=1GB hugepagesz=1G hugepages=4"` to `GRUB_CMDLINE_LINUX_DEFAULT`,
+1. Do `sudo update-grub`,
+1. Edit file `/etc/fstab` , and add a new line `nodev /dev/hugepages hugetlbfs defaults 0 0` to the end of the file,
+1. Finally `reboot`.

 # Hello world
 Build helloworld application